xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 ### 2. Commit prepared release plan

-After an approved release plan, create `gradle/prepared-release.toml` with:
+After an approved release plan, create `gradle/prepared-release.toml` and set `projectVersion` in `gradle/version.toml` to the stable release version with:

 - The new BOM version and every selected module's new version.
 - The release source revision represented by each selected module.